-On Tuesday, May 31, 2005, in advance of a revelatory July 2005 "Vanity Fair" article written by his attorney and spokesman, ninety-one-year-old Mark Felt acknowledged publicly for the first time that he was in fact the informant "Deep Throat," a fact corroborated by Bob Woodward and The Washington Post.
-At the time of the Watergate break-in, Mr. Felt was the Deputy Director, the second-in-command, of the F.B.I.
+On Tuesday, May 31, 2005, in advance of a revelatory July 2005 "Vanity Fair" article written by his attorney and spokesman, 91-year-old Mark Felt acknowledged publicly for the first time that he was "Deep Throat," a fact corroborated by Bob Woodward and The Washington Post.
+At the time of the Watergate break-in, Mr. Felt was the Deputy Director of the FBI, the second-in-command.

 Robert Redford was in contact with Bob Woodward and Carl Bernstein before their book had been written, and encouraged them to write more about how they conducted their investigation and less about the events they were reporting.
 (Vanity Fair article, 04/2011.)

-Screenwriter William Goldman was called to an impromptu meeting with Redford (the film's producer) along with Bob Woodward and Carl Bernstein.
-At that time, Goldman's draft of the screenplay had been accepted and they were waiting on hearing from Woodward and Bernstein.
-At the meeting, they presented Goldman with a new screenplay, written by Bernstein, and then girlfriend Nora Ephron.
-Goldman refused to read the screenplay (for legal reasons) and walked out of the meeting.
-Only one scene from that screenplay ends up in the final version of the film: a scene where Bernstein outsmarts a secretary to get in to see someone.
-This scene was pure fiction, it did not happen in real-life.
-(Woodward was allegedly unhappy with Bernstein's script as well, because it depicted Woodward as a naive novice reporter and worshipper of Bernstein's superior talent.
-Woodward later called Goldman to apologize for the incident, telling him, "I don't know what the six worst things I've ever done in my life are, but letting that happen, letting them write that, is one of them.")
+Screenwriter William Goldman was called to an impromptu meeting with Robert Redford, Bob Woodward, and Carl Bernstein.
+At the time, Goldman's draft of the screenplay had been accepted and they were waiting to hear from Woodward and Bernstein.
+At the meeting, they presented Goldman with a new screenplay, written by Bernstein and then-girlfriend Nora Ephron.
+Goldman refused to read the screenplay and walked out of the meeting.
+Only one scene from that screenplay was in the final version of the film, Bernstein outsmarting a secretary to get in to see someone.
+This scene was pure fiction.
+Woodward was allegedly unhappy with Bernstein's script because it depicted Woodward as a naive novice reporter who worshipped Bernstein's superior talent.
+Woodward later called Goldman to apologize, saying "I don't know what the six worst things I've ever done in my life are, but letting that happen, letting them write that, is one of them."

 During filming, Jason Robards, Jr. decided that it was important for Ben Bradlee to always be "in the newsroom", so his presence would always be felt in the film.
 On days when he wasn't shooting scenes with the other actors, Robards came to the set and hung out in Ben Bradlee's office, usually sitting at Bradlee's desk and reading a book, so Bradlee would appear in the background of shots that featured Woodward, Bernstein, and other reporters.

-During television news coverage of the true identity of "Deep Throat"/Mark Felt that aired in 2005, Robert Redford stated that they tried to film in the actual The Washington Post newsroom, but it proved to be impossible because many Post employees were too aware of the camera, and some even tried to "act".
-Redford stated some employees would disappear into restrooms and apply make-up.
-The production team re-created the facility at a Burbank studio in Los Angeles for a reported four hundred fifty thousand dollars.
-The Post did, however, cooperate with the production's quest for authenticity by shipping several crates of actual newsroom refuse that included: unopened mail, government directories, Washington telephone directories, wire service copy, calendars, and even stickers from Benjamin C. Bradlee's secretary's desk.
+In 2005, during television news coverage of the true identity of "Deep Throat"/Mark Felt, Robert Redford said that they tried to film in the actual Washington Post newsroom, but many Post employees were too aware of the camera, and some even tried to "act".
+Some employees would disappear into restrooms and apply make-up.
+The production team re-created the facility at a Burbank studio in Los Angeles for a reported $450,000.
+The Post cooperated with the production's quest for authenticity by shipping several crates of actual newsroom refuse, including unopened mail, government directories, Washington telephone directories, wire service copy, calendars, and even stickers from Benjamin C. Bradlee's secretary's desk.